About South Flyfisher

 Who I Am

-Hi, I’m Michael Gregg – also known online as Southflyfisher.
+Hi, I’m Michael Gregg – known online as South Flyfisher – and editor of Southflyfisher.com.

-I’ve been fly fishing in New Zealand since 1982.
+I started fly fishing in New Zealand in 1982.
 I caught the bug as a kid after watching a big brown trout cruise under a willow branch.
-It saw me, bolted, and set off a 40-year obsession.
+It saw me, bolted, and set off a 40+ year obsession.

-I learned to cast on small, clear streams near home – spooking fish more often than fooling them.
-I caught my first trout on a #12 Dad’s Favourite dry in a tiny spring creek – a 2½-pound brown that showed more patience than I deserved.
+I learned to cast on the deep crystal-clear streams near home – spooking fish more often than fooling them.
+I caught my first trout on a #12 Dad’s Favorite dry in a tiny spring creek – a 2½-pound brown that showed more patience than I deserved.

-Since then, I’ve fished over much of New Zealand’s North Island and South Island backcountry – on foot, by raft, and by helicopter.
+Since then, I've fished over much of New Zealand’s North Island and South Island backcountry – on foot, by raft, and, fortunately with jetboats and helicopters.
 I’ve tramped out of valleys in the dark, camped under the stars, and swum across rivers with my pack held overhead.
-I’ve also explored Taupō, Rotorua, and Fiordland, chasing rainbows and browns through almost every season across multiple regions.
+I’ve explored the Taupō, Rotorua and Central North Island regions and down the South Island to the majestic mountain valleys of Fiordland – chasing large rainbows and browns through almost every season.
 It's my thing (but I guess you've worked that out).

-I’ve balanced these angling adventures with a career in marketing and advertising, raised a family in Wānaka, and tried to keep the scales tipped slightly toward adventure whenever possible.
+I’ve balanced these angling adventures with a career in marketing and advertising, raising a family in Wānaka, and trying to keep the scales tipped slightly toward angling adventures whenever possible.

 Image: Southflyfisher circa 1986 on a New Zealand spring creek.